 Deer rutting season in the New Forest

-The rut is the mating season, which for red deer begins in September and lasts until around early November.
+The red deer rut begins in September and lasts until around early November.
 During this time, competing males, pumped full of testosterone, will engage in a series of behaviours aimed at showing off to the hinds (female red deer) and establishing dominance over the other stags.
 The master stag will mate with all the hinds in a 'harem' which could be up to 20 or so hinds.
 The females give birth, after a winter pregnancy, in May or June.

 At this time of year, the stags can be seen walking alongside one another threateningly, in a behaviour called parallel walking.
 They will stamp the ground and roar fiercely.
 If two stags are of a similar size and these behaviours don't sufficiently establish a winner, they will literally 'lock antlers' and fight for dominance.
 The fights are ferocious and decisive and the winner takes all.